 Posted on Saturday, September 10th, 2022 at 6:05 pm

-Once your lawyer sends the demand letter to the insurance company, negotiations will start.
+Negotiations will start once your lawyer sends the demand letter to the insurance company.

 However, insurance carriers aren’t always quick to settle.
 Some deny claims because they find evidence that their policyholder isn’t at fault for someone’s injury.
 Other times, they offer a low settlement amount to avoid a significant payout and save money.

 Understanding the ins and outs of how insurance settlements work is crucial.
 You need to know the steps you must go through before recovering the compensation you deserve.
 Specifically, you should understand what happens after your personal injury lawyer submits a demand letter to the insurance company.
-Although you might hope your claim will settle shortly after, it could take a while before you see a check.
+Although you might hope your claim will settle shortly after, seeing a check could take a while.

 Elements of a Demand Letter

-Your lawyer will draft a demand letter to send to the at-fault party’s insurance carrier.
+Your lawyer will draft a demand letter for the at-fault party’s insurance carrier.
 The demand letter will contain all relevant facts of your case, such as:

 - The date, time, and location of the incident